divakaivan/lolesports-voice-analytics/README.md

 ## **LoL Esports Voice Analytics**

+## **Problem Statement**

+In League of Legends esports (LoLEsports), communicatio audio is private - kept by teams and Riot Games, limiting analysis to structured data like in-game stats.
+This was up until recently when a newly formed team started sharing all their practice data to the public.
+AI-driven speech analysis can now extract insights from unstructured audio, helping teams assess shot-calling, efficiency, and strategy.

+## **Opportunity**

+Los Ratones, a recently formed 2nd-tier EMEA team, is now publicly sharing full in-game voice communications on YouTube, which offers a new opportunity for open-source development of AI tools to analyze team communication, benefiting teams, analysts, and fans alike.

 ### **Primary Goals**

-- Setting up a pipeline to extract and transform raw audio data from YouTube in a cost-effective (free) way
+- Develop visualizations and analytics that uncover communication patterns and dynamics, providing Los Ratones with actionable insights to enhance their gameplay
-- Analysing audio data from an esports team's practice to gain insight and provide feedback on communication styles
+- Analyze audio from esports practices to pinpoint strengths and areas for improvement in team communication, enabling targeted feedback to refine decision-making and in-game strategies

-- Serve as an for Esports teams to set up their own pipelines
+**Secondary Goals**

-- Share audio data from a multi-speaker, dynamic environment to aid in the development of speech diarization models for such settings
+- Contributing to the open source speech AI community by sharing a pipeline for audio data from a multi-speaker, dynamic environment to aid in the development of speech diarization models for such settings
+- Setting up a pipeline to extract and transform raw audio data from YouTube and serve as a guideline for Esports teams to set up their own pipelines

 ### **Conceptual Data Model**